rimelek/tutorial-docker-build/README.md

 You could ask: why would I build an image without Dockerfile?
-Well, usually I wouldn't, but it can help us to understand how docker build works so debugging can become easier we can write better Dockerfile rules.
+Well, usually I wouldn't, but it can help us to understand how docker build works so debugging can be easier and we our Dockerfile can become better.

 In the following examples I use bash on Linux.
 If you use Docker Desktop, you need to change some commands